Pembrolizumab: History

+Efficacy was evaluated in KEYNOTE-905/EV-303 (NCT03924895), an open-label, randomized, multi-center, active-controlled trial in 344 participants with previously untreated muscle invasive bladder cancer who were candidates for radical cystectomy with pelvic lymph node dissection but were ineligible for or declined cisplatin-based chemotherapy.
+Participants were randomized (1:1) to receive neoadjuvant pembrolizumab and enfortumab vedotin followed by surgery followed by adjuvant enfortumab vedotin in combination with pembrolizumab followed by pembrolizumab as a single agent or to undergo immediate surgery alone.

 Society and culture

 Economics

 Pembrolizumab was priced at per year when it launched in 2014.

-It was added to the Cancer Drugs Fund list of NHS England in November 2022, after a "confidential" deal with manufacturer Merck Sharp and Dohme.
+It was added to the Cancer Drugs Fund list of NHS England in November 2022 after a deal with manufacturer Merck Sharp and Dohme, the details of which remain confidential.

 Keytruda was the world's top-selling drug in 2024, with $29.5 billion in sales.

 Research

 In 2015, Merck reported results in thirteen cancer types; much attention was given to early results in head and neck cancer.

 As of May 2016, pembrolizumab was in phase IB clinical trials for triple-negative breast cancer (TNBC), gastric cancer, urothelial cancer, and head and neck cancer (all under the "Keynote-012" trial) and in phase II trial for TNBC (the "Keynote-086" trial).
 At ASCO, in June 2016, Merck reported that the clinical development program was directed to around 30 cancers and that it was running over 270 clinical trials (around 100 in combination with other treatments) and had four registration-enabling studies in process.

 Results of a phase III clinical trial in triple-negative breast cancer were reported in October 2019.

 Results of a phase II clinical trial in Merkel-cell carcinoma were reported in June 2016.

 Results of a clinical trial in people with untreatable metastases arising from various solid tumors were reported in 2017.

 A clinical phase III trial in combination with epacadostat, an Indoleamine 2,3-dioxygenase (IDO1) inhibitor to treat melanoma was completed in 2019.

 In 2021, researchers reported the results of a five-year follow-up study.

 In January 2022, a combination clinical trial of pembrolizumab and NL-201, a de novo protein undergoing a phase I clinical trial in people with advanced, relapsed or refractory solid tumors.

 In March 2023, Merck reported the results of NRG-GY018, a phase III clinical trial in people with stage three to four or recurrent endometrial carcinoma.

 In 2022, mRNA-4157/V940 drug candidate, a cancer vaccine, was studied alongside pembrolizumab for treatment of skin and pancreatic cancers. mRNA-4157/V940 went on to be granted breakthrough therapy designation by the FDA.